ItsK1tty/w1tchdocs/docs/source/reference.rst

 set_entity_heading(``entity``, ``heading``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Set the heading of an entity in degrees also known as "Yaw".
+Sets the heading of an entity in degrees also known as "Yaw".

 **Parameters:**